lindavid1998/shredders/README.md

 - Compact and efficient way to send authentication data between client and server
 - Contains all relevant info in payload about authenticated user

+**Docker:**
+- Packages application into containers, making it lightweight and portable to share and/or deploy
+- Can spin up frontend, backend, and db with one command using Docker Compose

 **Render:**
 - Good free tier for hosting both client and server
 - Quick to spin up applications